sammothxc/cs260-w24/README.md

 - [x] - 30% Header, footer, and main content body.
 Used flex to layout sections.
 - [x] - 20% Navigation elements.
 Links highlight on hover.
 - [x] - 10% Responsive to window resizing.
 Looks great on iPad, desktop, and iPhone.
 - [x] - 20% Application elements.
-Buttons are using bootstrap
+Buttons have nice styling and the homescreen is tiled
 - [x] - 10% Application text content.
-Text is displayed using the Merriday font
+Text is colored and themed after my deliverable
 - [x] - 10% Application images.
-I added curved edges around my profile photo.
+I made sure images were resizable and wouldn't ever be too large.